opendocsg/slw-judgments-backfill/2014_SGHC_183/report.md

 119    On 8 August 2014, after delivering my oral judgment, I directed counsel to give me written submissions on the issue of costs.
 After considering the matter, I now give my decision.
 I do not think that the Vendor should get its full costs even though it succeeded on the main claim, as they failed on a substantial part of the counterclaim, which they had not pursued with diligence.
 I award the Vendor 70% of its costs, to be taxed if not agreed.

 120    The Vendor also asked for a costs order against Cheong personally.
-The overarching rule that governs the exercise of the court’s discretion in ordering costs against a non-party is that it must, in all circumstances of the case, be just to do so (see _Goh Eileen née Chia and another v Goh Mei Ling Yvonne and another_ [2014] SGHC 141 at [8]).
+The overarching rule that governs the exercise of the court’s discretion in ordering costs against a non-party is that it must, in all circumstances of the case, be just to do so (see _Goh Eileen née Chia and another v Goh Mei Ling Yvonne and another_ <span class="citation">[2014] SGHC 141</span> at [8]).
 I am of the view that it would be inappropriate for me to do so, and I decline to so order.

 [note: 1] (^) Cheong’s AEIC, para 1. [note: 2] (^) Cheong’s Supplementary AEIC, para 4. [note: 3] (^) NE, 15 Apr 2014, p 61 lines 2–4; see DB, p 4. [note: 4] (^) Cheong’s Supplementary AEIC, para 6. [note: 5] (^) AB 58. [note: 6] (^) AB 76. [note: 7] (^) Cheong’s Supplementary AEIC, p 41. [note: 8] (^) Cheong’s AEIC, para 41; AB 89–90. [note: 9] (^) NE, 15 Apr 2014, p 84, lines 9–15. [note: 10] (^) NE, 15 Apr 2014, p 86, lines 1–11. [note: 11] (^) AB 93 [note: 12] (^) Jason’s AEIC, p 14. [note: 13] (^) Jason’s AEIC, para 8. [note: 14] (^) Cheong’s Supplementary AEIC, p 41. [note: 15] (^) Cheong’s Supplementary AEIC, p 43.